tediousjs/node-mssql/README.md

 ## SQL injection

 This module has built-in SQL injection protection.
-Always use parameters to pass sanitized values to your queries.
+Always use parameters or tagged template literals to pass sanitized values to your queries.

 ```javascript
 const request = new sql.Request()